Joshua-Riek/ubuntu-rockchip/README.md

 * 3D video hardware acceleration support via panfork
 * Fully working GNOME desktop using wayland
 * Chromium browser with smooth 4k video playback
+* MPV video player capable of smooth 4k video playback
+* Gstreamer can be used as an alternative 4k video player from the command line
 * Working Bluetooth and WiFi from the Orange Pi5 PCIe WiFi 6.0 module (AP6275P)
 * On board Microphone
 * Audio over HDMI